CJMenart/MetadataRepresentationProject/deliverables/documentation.md

 * Is there an object moving into the lane?
 * How many lanes are in the current road?
 * Is this road a one-way street?
-* Is there a current restriction to speed (school zone, etc)?
 * Is this railroad currently closed for train access?
 * What is the average number of cars traveling on the road (based on data in all scenarios)?
 * How many cars are in this scenario?